Eric's Platform

 - End wage theft and misclassification of employees as independent contractors

-- Support apprenticeship programs in the skilled trades
+- Support apprenticeship and adult technical programs for skilled trades

 -

-Arizona ranks near the bottom nationally in education funding.
-Our teachers are underpaid, our classrooms are overcrowded, and our students deserve better.
-At the same time, we're facing a critical shortage of skilled tradespeople.
-We need to invest in both traditional education and the trades that build Arizona.
+Arizona ranks DEAD LAST nationally in education funding.
+Our teachers are underpaid, classrooms overcrowded, and our state is lagging behind by not producing #1 in-the-nation high school educations.
+At the same time, we're facing shortages of skilled tradespeople of all ages, and need to invest in affordable public education for Children and Adults.

 - Competitive teacher salaries to attract and retain quality educators